hostettler/blog/_posts/2019-02-17-microservice-architecture-part-1.markdown

 " %}

 So far we only ran one service, to run all the microservices (plus the message broker) we will compose the images by using ``docker-compose``.
+``docker-compose`` is a way to script a series of complex docker configuration to provide a coherent ecosystem.

 {% highlight bash %}
 cd docker-compose/
 docker-compose -f docker-compose-microservices.yml up